ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages Cassava Sciences, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class...

-New York, New York--(Newsfile Corp. - February 13, 2024) - WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Cassava Sciences, Inc. (NASDAQ: SAVA) between August 18, 2022 and October 12, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 2, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Cassava Sciences, Inc. (NASDAQ: SAVA) between August 18, 2022 and October 12, 2023, both dates inclusive (the“Class Period”) of the important April 2, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Cassava securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.